The Epic Downfall Of The Casino That Was Supposed To Save Atlantic City

 Big time restaurants from Iron Chefs Marc Forgione and Jose Garces were supposed to add to the appeal.

 But there were already signs of trouble on the horizon.
-The company had a massive $US1.1 billion dollar debt load from the start.
+The company had a massive $1.1 billion dollar debt load from the start.

-Even as it opened, Standard and Poor's rated the company's bonds as 'junk' or below investment grade.

 Analysts worried that the gaming market was already soft, that there was too much competition, and that owners were over optimistic about their hybrid resort/casino.